gitter-badger/sdmfle-conf/README.md

 # sdmfle-conf
-Various configuration files developed for the Security Daemons Multi-Faceted Laboratory Environment.
+Infrastructure configuration files developed for the Security Daemons Multi-Faceted Laboratory Environment.

-## Contributing
+## Community Contributions
-Create a new branch for each new feature.
-At the top of each commit message, put the applicable issue ID.
-When ready, submit a pull request and user james-daniel will review prior to merging with master.
+* Open a new issue.
+  * Follow numerical sequence for each issue type.
+For instance if the last enhancement opened was ENH33, use ENH34.
+  * Assign yourself and ensure issue is tagged correctly.
+* Create a feature branch off master.
+* Place the full issue ID in the first line of the commit.
+   * Example: "ENH3: coreos - Add etcd2 stanza to cloud-config #4"
+* Submit a PR and tag reviewers (currently: @james-daniel).
+* Close issue once complete.